kcorder/kcorder.github.io/_posts/2021-01-13-term-configs.md

 ### These may already exist on Unix systems, check for them! ####

+# History settings
+# don't put duplicate lines or lines starting with space in the history.
+HISTCONTROL=ignoreboth

+# append to the history file, don't overwrite it
+shopt -s histappend

+# for setting history length see HISTSIZE and HISTFILESIZE in bash(1)
+HISTSIZE=10000
+HISTFILESIZE=20000

+# After each command, append to the history file and reread it
+PROMPT_COMMAND="${PROMPT_COMMAND:+$PROMPT_COMMAND$'\n'}history -a; history -c; history -r"

 # enable color support of ls and also add handy aliases
 if [ -x /usr/bin/dircolors ]; then
     test -r ~/.dircolors && eval "$(dircolors -b ~/.dircolors)" || eval "$(dircolors -b)"